LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 In Plain Sight

-SRGR interlude — the shop on N.R.
-Road the city has walked past, and trusted, since 1936.
+SRGR interlude: the shop on N.R.
+Road the city has walked past since 1936.

 Chapter 02 · The Overlooked